oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-create-a-rule-category-internal-only/rule.md

 ![ a friendly url will be automatically generated6](rulecategor4.jpg) ) On the new created page, go to "Ribbon" | "Page" | "Page Layout" to change the new created page layout to be "SSW - Rule Summary Page":
 ![](rulecategor5.jpg)
-> 7) "Check in" and "Publish" this "Rule Summary" page, then you should have a page like below,
+> 7) "Check in" and "Publish" this "Rule Summary"​ page, then you should have a page like below,
 ![ Any futher created "rule pages" belong to this "rule category" will be listed on this page](rulecategor6.jpg)